Control node selection

 topologyKey: kubernetes.io/hostname

-In this case, any pods that are deployed with the label local/role: database cannot be scheduled on the same node.
+Kubernetes will not schedule two pods with label local/role: database on the same node.

 Note: